FavourTy/DSA/README.md

    git clone https://github.com/favourTy/DSA.git
 * Explore the Dart files within the repository to study data structures and algorithms implementations.
 * Experiment with the code, make improvements, and test different scenarios.

+# CONTRIBUTING
+Contributions are welcome!
+If you find bugs, have suggestions for improvements, or want to add new data structures/algorithms implementations, please open an issue or submit a pull request.
+Let's learn and grow together!
+HAPPY CODING😘😍